Impressive Electronic Transport in Be$_2$C Monolayer: COMPUTATIONAL DETAILS

-where $w_{q}$ is weight associated with q in the BZ, $g_{mn}^{\nu}$ is el-ph matrix element. $n(\omega_{q\nu})$ and $f(\epsilon_{mk})$ are the Bose and Fermi occupation factors respectively. $\omega_{q\nu}$ is the phonon frequency for mode $\nu$ and wave vector q and $\epsilon_{nk}$ are the Kohn-Sham eigen values for band n and wave vector k.
-The imaginary part of self-energy of the electron (Im$\Sigma_{n,k}$) is computed with the EPW (Electron-Phonon coupling using Wannier functions) package.{\cite{epw}} The relaxation time ($\tau_{n,k}$) is inversely related to Im$\Sigma_{n,k}$ as follows:
+where $g_{q\nu,m}$ is electron-phonon (el-ph) matrix element. $n_{q\nu}$ and $f_{mk}$ are the Bose and Fermi occupation factors respectively. $\omega_{q\nu}$ is the phonon frequency for mode $\nu$ and wavevector q and $\epsilon_{nk}$ are the Kohn-Sham eigenvalues for band n and wavevector k.
+The imaginary part of self-energy of the electron (Im$\Sigma_{n,k}$) is computed with the EPW package{\cite{epw}}.
+The Im$\Sigma_{n,k}$ is related to the relaxation time as follows: